-Highest Production of Eggs and Number of Eggs Produced per Day
+Highest Production of Eggs and Number of Eggs Produced per Day in experimentally infected cats

 Abstract

 In the life cycle of Spirometra species, cat is a definitive host.
-The adult worm develops in the small intestine and starts to discharge eggs with faeces of the cat.
+The adult worm develops in the small intestine and starts to discharge eggs in the faeces of the cat.
 The faeces can be used as a diagnostic material for the infection of cat with Spirometra.
 In this study five cats were used.
-Each was orally fed with scolex of spagana obtained from experimentally infected Hamster mice.
-Eggs were observed microscopically in stool of cats.
+Each cat was orally fed with scolex of Spargana obtained from experimentally infected Hamster or mice?.
+Eggs were observed microscopically in the stool of cats.
 Egg count using McMaster slide was initiated from day one of production of eggs.
 Cat A: Started discharging eggs on day 14 post infection, eggs per day was 9,060.
 Highest number of eggs produced was on day 40, eggs per gram of feces was 1,550 and eggs per day 50,220.
 Cat B: started discharging eggs on day 12 post infection, eggs per day was 5,960.
 Highest number of eggs produced was on day 65, eggs per gram of feces was 1,350 and eggs per day 41,840.
 Cat C: started discharging eggs on day 60 post infection, eggs per day was 3,010.
 Highest number of eggs produced was on day 89, eggs per gram of feces was 1,350 and eggs per day 41,040.
 Cat D: started discharging eggs on day 13 post infection, eggs per day was 1,565.
 Highest number of eggs produced was on day 33, eggs per gram of feces was 1,300 and eggs per day 39,650.
 Cat E: started discharging eggs on day 10 post infection, eggs per day was 4,605.
 Highest number of eggs produced was on day 25, eggs per gram of feces was 1,050 and eggs per day 32,445.
 This study determined the first day the adult worm started discharging eggs, eggs per gram of faeces and eggs produced per day.

+Write the results comprehensively without mentioning each cat A,B,C,D,E in the abstract.
+Or it can be written compiling or combining the data and the numbers and finally …..cat A, B, C, D and E, respectively—like that..

 Keywords: Cat, definitive host, fecundity, Spirometra, eggs